smiteshdas/sleep-breathing-irregularity-detection-with-cnn/README.md

-# Breathig Irregularities Detection with 1D CNN model [AI for Health - SRIP 2026]
+# Sleep Breathing Irregularities Detection with 1D-CNN model [AI for Health - SRIP 2026]

 This project deals with training and evaluation of a 1D CNN model for detecting breathing irregularities that occur during sleep.
 eg: *Hypopnea, Obstructive Sleep Apnea* etc.